Qumu Announces Integration with Socialive, Giving Video Creators Enhanced Studio-Quality Production Capabilities From One Unified Interface

 The new integration is the result of a growing partnership between Qumu and Socialive that combines the expertise of both companies to enhance video content creation, management and distribution capabilities for businesses.
 Customers will continue to benefit from the robust enterprise-grade capabilities of Qumu, along with Socialive’s intuitive capture and video creation tools—all directly from the Qumu interface.
 The integration provides a seamless self-service experience from video creation, storage and delivery, to management, measurement and analysis of consumption.

 “Work from wherever, whenever is the new normal, and video is an essential business and customer engagement vehicle,” said TJ+Kennedy, President and CEO at Qumu.
-“We’ve joined forces with Socialive to boost what’s possible with video—from producing to distributing and analyzing.
-Whether your employees are working from home in Montana or a co-working space in Europe, the Qumu and Socialive integration helps enable human connection in a hybrid working environment necessary for business collaboration and decision making.”
+“We’ve joined forces with Socialive to boost what’s possible with video — including production, management and distribution of video with robust analytics.
+Whether your employees are working from home, in a co-working space or in a corporate office, the Qumu and Socialive integration helps enable human connection in a hybrid working environment necessary for business collaboration and decision making.”

 “As the demand for high-quality video increases, the Qumu-Socialive integration provides the security that’s essential for a remote workforce, with the style and production quality needed for deeper engagement,” said David+Moricca, founder and CEO of Socialive.
 “We’re bringing to bear the promise of our respective technologies and empowering customers to easily create dynamic content in a more streamlined fashion.”